Attention on flow control: transformer-based reinforcement learning for lift regulation in highly disturbed flows: Conclusions

 By comparing the two pivot configurations, we have shown that the quarter-chord pitching control strategy can achieve superior lift regulation with significantly less control effort than the mid-chord pitching control strategy.
 Through the decomposition of the lift coefficient into $C_{L_{\amass}}$ (added-mass effect), $C_{L_{\gust}}$ (gust effect under no control), and $C_{L_{\resp}}$ (gust response under control), we have revealed that this advantage derives from the term $C_{L_{\ddot{\alpha}}}$ in the added-mass component, where it dominates the lift contribution in quarter-chord pitching but is unavailable in mid-chord pitching.
 In the latter configuration, the agent can only act through $C_{L_{\dot{\alpha}}}$ and $C_{L_{\resp}}$, which are comparable in magnitude to each other, but less responsive than $C_{L_{\ddot{\alpha}}}$.
 This difference provides more control authority in the quarter-chord pivot configuration, and thus addresses the actuation saturation problem observed in mid-chord pitching control.

-The present study shows the feasibility of the transformer-based RL, with incorporation pretraining and transfer learning to accelerate training, for control of a highly disturbed flow.
+The present study shows the feasibility of the transformer-based RL approach, which incorporates pretraining and transfer learning to accelerate training, for the control of a highly disturbed flow.
 However, there are many ways in which the present study can be expanded in future work.
 For example, we do not investigate the effect of the observation history length, nor the number and locations of the pressure sensors, on the control performance.
 Additionally, other types of control input (e.g., synthetic jet) and/or other objectives (e.g., drag reduction, non-zero target lift) can be investigated by following the same methodology.
 These studies could address the underlying question of controllability, which we have not explored in this work.
-Finally, a further tuning of the hyper-parameters in the present study may be necessary to achieve a higher training efficiency if we intend to investigate even more computationally demanding scenarios, such as lift regulation for a three-dimensional finite-span wing.
+Furthermore, we do not explore alternative shapes of the reward function, including the relatively weighting of the lift tracking error term and the actuation penalty term, or other forms of the actuation penalization (e.g. a penalty on control effort).
+A systematic study of these reward-design choices would also be an interesting direction for future work.
+Finally, a comprehensive study of the transformer architecture (e.g. different numbers of encoder layers and attention heads) under matched conditions is another promising avenue for future work.